Thomas Joseph White: Biography

 On May 13, 2022 White delivered the commencement address at the Catholic University of America and was awarded an Honorary Doctorate of Humane Letters.
 In June 2022 White was appointed president of the Academy of Catholic Theology, one of the principal societies of academic Catholic theology in the United States.
+On December 7, 2023 White received the title of Master of Sacred Theology from the Order of Preachers.